Explore a scene

 To zoom using smaller increments, click your mouse's scroll wheel and drag the mouse.

-- When you're satisfied with the extent, click Capture Slide.
+- When you're satisfied with the extent, on the Slides pane, click Capture slide.

-The slide is added to the Slides pane with a thumbnail and a default name.
+The slide is added to the Slides pane with a thumbnail and Slide 1 as the default name.
 The slide also appears below the scene when you point to the scene.

 Capture slides of inlets